cirruslabs/cirrus-ci-docs/docs/guide/macOS.md

 # macOS Virtual Machines

-It is possible to run macOS Virtual Machines.
+It is possible to run macOS Virtual Machines the same way one can run [Linux containers](/guide/linux.md) on macOS Community Cluster.
 Simply use `osx_instance` in `.cirrus.yml` files:

 ```yaml
 osx_instance: